-Newer 3 digit "F" series tractors like F195, F395, as well as the newer single digit "F" series like the F5, F6, F7 etc. These are still very new to the US and there are no operation manuals or service manuals for them.
+Newer 3 digit "F" series tractors like F195, F395, as well as the newer single digit "F" series like the F5, F6, F7 etc and all "AF" models.
+These are still very new to the US and there are no operation manuals or service manuals for them.
 They are not similar to any model sold in the USA.
 Parts availability is VERY limited at this time.
 It will probably get better but it could still be many years before the parts supply starts to catch up.
 WARNING- These tractors are loaded with very complex electronics and are almost completely computer controlled.
 Ok... so they are not quite like "Tesla's automatic driving car type complex" but still too complex to diagnose with a test light or volt meter.
 For example, the three point lever on most of these models is now even computer controlled!
 The lever attaches to a potentiometer which controls electric operated valves.
 With no English service manuals or wiring diagrams we have a hard time recommending these tractors to anyone but adventurous electronic engineers :).
 The great thing about the Yanmar tractors has always been that the average Joe with a test light, torque wrench, and a service manual could fix just about anything on the tractor.
 This is no longer true starting with the introduction of the F series models.
 They are very complex (compared to the YM series) machines.